namphan2599/unravel123/README.md

-## Why did the web developer walk out of a resturant in disgust?</br>- The seating was laid out in tables.
+## Why did the Python programmer not respond to the foreign mails he got?</br>- Because his interpreter was busy collecting garbage.